yohasebe/openai-chat-api-workflow/README.md

 - **Memory Span**: Set the number of past utterances sent to the API as a context.
 Setting 4 to this parameter means 2  conversation turns (user + assistant) will be sent as a context for a new query.
 The larger the value, more tokens will be consumed. (default: `4`)
 - **System Content**: Text to sent with every query sent to API as a general information about the specification of the chat.
 The default value is as follows:

-> You are a friendly but professional consultant who answers various questions, write computer program code, make decent suggestions, give helpful advice in response to a prompt from the user.
+>You are a friendly but professional consultant who answers various questions, write computer program code, make decent suggestions, give helpful advice in response to a prompt from the user.
 Your response must be consise, suggestive, and accurate.
-Add an emoji that expresses the topic or the feelings of the conversation.

 ### Image Generation Parameters